ADT Inc. (ADT) Stock Could Soon Reward Patient Investors

-ADT Inc. (NYSE: ADT) is -7.17% lower on its value in year-to-date trading and has touched a low of $6.00 and a high of $10.10 in the current 52-week trading range.
+ADT Inc. (NYSE: ADT) is -8.05% lower on its value in year-to-date trading and has touched a low of $6.00 and a high of $10.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ADT stock was last observed hovering at around $8.48 in the last trading session, with the day’s loss setting it -0.06%.
+The ADT stock was last observed hovering at around $8.31 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $10.50 for the next 12 months.
+It is also 35.85% off the consensus price target high of $13.00 offered by 6 analysts, but current levels are -4.25% lower than the price target low of $8.00 for the same period.

 Top 5 Undervalued Stocks To Own In 2023